offbeatwp/documentation/basics__components.md

 ## Page builder

-OffbeatWP has implemented a really flexibel page builder into Wordpress.
+OffbeatWP has implemented a really flexibele page builder into Wordpress.
 It's integration with Advanced Custom Fields.
 It provides you with a drag-and-drop editor the build your pages.
 The awesome thing about this builder is that you have 100% control over the output of the editor.

 Check out more information about the [ACF Page Builder implementation for OffbeatWP](https://github.com/offbeatwp/acf-layout)